Last Updated on September 15, 2021 by Candy Wafford

 9) Keep a Set of Toiletries Packed

 Being a road warrior means a lot of packing and unpacking.
-Keep a set toiletries always packed so you can just grab and go.
+Keep a set of toiletries always packed so you can just grab and go.
 I keep a list of items I need to refill on my phone and check it before each trip so I don’t leave the house without my medicine or mascara!

 What to Pack for Business Travel